List of magazines in Austria

+There were at least 19 Jewish magazines in Austria which were all banned after 1938.
 As of 2012 the magazine sector in Austria was under the dominance of Germany.
 This influence decreased at the end of the 1990s, but it continued on the women's magazines and fashion magazines.
 However, business magazines have not been subject to the dominance of Germany.
 The major fields of Austrian magazines are news, popular science and special interest topics.
 On the other hand, since the Austrian press market is divided between magazines and newspapers, magazines have a significant function in the press market.

 As of 2005 Austrian media company NEWS was dominating the magazine sector in the country.

 The following is an incomplete list of current and defunct magazines published in Austria.
 They may be published in German or in other languages.